 Children are a bundle of energy!
-Outdoor activities for toddlers are key to healthy development.
-Toddlers in particular need to be outdoors in order to release energy and regulate.
+Outdoor activities for toddlers are essential to healthy development.
+Toddlers, in particular, need to be outdoors to release energy and regulate.
 Getting outdoors for fresh air, learning, and moving bodies is critical to a child’s development.

-I wrote a post years ago that outlines Outdoor Learning Rules to Teach our Kids.
+Years ago, I wrote a post outlining Outdoor Learning Rules to Teach our Kids.
 I still refer to this article when I need a bit of inspiration!
 You should do the same!
 Below we share some outdoor activities for toddlers to do.

 Why is getting outdoors so important?